StarSheriff2/StarSheriff2/README.md

  I am Arturo, and I love coding!
 I am currently on my way to becoming a ***full-stack web developer ninja***!
 I also hold a degree in Business Management and a degree in Leadership and New Ventures from <strong><a href="https://bootcamps.mit.edu/">MIT Bootcamps</a></strong>.

   I enjoy using my creativity to solve problems and am passionate about entrepreneurship.
 I started an online eCommerce startup to connect local small-holder coffee producers with consumers in 2015.
+This venture allowed me to see how a business works from both a technology and a business standpoint.

    I am currently a full-time student at <a href="https://www.microverse.org/"><strong>Microverse</strong></a>, going through the JS course at the moment.
 I expect to graduate by October-November 2021.